hellosunking/cfDNA-epiSNV/README.md

-# Codes and scripts used in Zhang and An et al. manuscript
+## Codes and scripts used in Zhang and An et al. manuscript
-Distributed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/ "CC BY-NC-ND") license for **personal and academic usage only**.
+Distributed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/ "CC BY-NC-ND") license and for **personal and academic usage only**.

 The following softwares are used:
 - [ktrim v1.5.0](https://github.com/hellosunking/Ktrim/releases/tag/v1.5.0)